Does your dog have itchy, gunky, smelly or even painful ears that don’t seem to get better?

-This remedy is helpful for acute flare-ups with sensitivity and redness, along with a yellowish discharge.
+This remedy is helpful for acute flare-ups.
+Often with sensitivity and redness, along with a yellowish discharge.
 Pulsatilla animals like to sit near open windows, hate getting their paws wet and won’t go out in the rain.
 They also tend to have a very sweet (and slightly needy) disposition.

 Hepar sulph is useful for irritable animals who don’t like to have their inflamed ears touched.

 See Homeopathic Dosing information below.

 If your dog has chronic, recurring ear issues, it’s best to get help from your homeopathic vet.
 They can do a complete analysis of your dog’s overall symptoms.